 - Skip the beer.
 You can skip this step and just add another cup of beef broth or use red wine instead.

 Step 1: Coat the meat chunks in flour, salt and black pepper in a large mixing bowl or plastic bag.
-In a Dutch oven, heat 2 tablespoons of olive oil and heat on medium-high heat.
+In a Dutch oven or skillet, heat 2 tablespoons of olive oil on medium-high heat.
 Add the meat to the pan and saute until browned on all sides.

 Step 2: Add the meat and all remaining ingredients to the slow cooker.
-Set the slow cooker to low and cook for 6 hours.
+Cover, set the slow cooker to low and cook for 6 hours.

 Step 3: Make a slurry by combining cornstarch or flour with liquid from the stew.
 Whisk and add back to the slow cooker to thicken.